sergeyk/rayleigh/README.md

 ### Documentation

-In addition to this high-level presentation, code is documented at [Rayleigh ReadTheDocs](https://rayleigh.readthedocs.org/en/latest/).
+In addition to this high-level presentation, code is documented [here](/doc/_build/singlehtml).

 A public [Trello](https://trello.com/board/rayleigh/50d36a9e0f87f42952000276) contains current and archived tasks.